1992 Gothenburg tram derailment: Street Guldhedsgatan

-The tram rolled backwards down street Guldhedsgatan, past stop Chalmers, and continued on Aschebergsgatan, against traffic, unable to brake.
+What had been intended as a 20–30 m manoeuvre quickly turned into an uncontrolled rollback.
 The police patrol, positioned alongside the tram, recognised the danger almost immediately and drove ahead to warn others.
-Inside the tram, the driver frantically ran through the carriage, pulling all four emergency handles – though none of them were functional now – as the tram continued to gain speed.
+Inside the tram, the driver frantically ran through the carriage, pulling all four emergency handles – though none of them functioned, as the brake system had been disengaged – as the tram continued to gain speed.

+The tram rolled backwards down street Guldhedsgatan, past stop Chalmers, and continued on Aschebergsgatan past stop Kapellplatsen, against traffic, unable to brake.

 Intersection Engelbrektsgatan

 At the intersection of Aschebergsgatan and Engelbrektsgatan, the police vehicle narrowly avoided a collision with a Ford Escort – which, unaware of the danger, had pulled over into the opposite lane to give way to the police car behind him – but was instead struck by the tram.
-The car gets demolished, but the driver survives the crash with only a sprained foot and injuries from flying glass.
-This is also where the police choose to stop driving in front of the tram and pull to the side.
-Partly due to the high speed, but also because they have nowhere left to go.
+The car got demolished, but the driver survived the crash with only a sprained foot and injuries from flying glass.
+The police then pulled out of the tram’s path and moved to the side, both because of its high speed and because they had nowhere left to go.